Last Updated on by Jeremy

 - Build standard back-end pages.
 These include the Homepage, About Us, Contact, Advertising, Terms and Conditions, Data Policies, Sitemap, 404 Page, and more.
 Note that your theme may have a 404 page setting built-in or you may require a plugin to select this.
 Required items for Privacy and Data Policies may vary by country.

 - Subscribe to an RSS feed service.
 If you want to incorporate a blog roll into 3rd party services like a newsletter, you may need to subscribe to an RSS feed service.
 We use Feed Press.

 - Install Google Analytics.
 Google Analytics is the gold standard analytics dashboard.
 In conversation, it is instantly assumed that traffic figures come from GA, and anything else is often considered to be inaccurate.
 We install ours using the Google Analytics by MonsterInsights plugin as it is very easy to use.
 Do not install twice as your traffic data will not be correct.
 We have free custom Google Analytics dashboards available here.

 - Verify on Google Webmaster Tools.
 Submit your website on Google Webmaster Tools to start being indexed in search.
-You'll require your sites XML sitemap which is easily generated via the Yoast SEO plugin.
+You'll require your sites XML sitemap which is easily generated via the Yoast or Rank Math SEO plugins.
 Once verified on Webmaster Tools, be sure to go back into Google Analytics and set up your search console data under Acquisition -> Search Console -> Landing Pages as these two need to be connected to start getting search data displayed in Google Analytics.